Spirals By Steven

 How Does It Work?

 The technique utilizes a simple principle illustrated below to cut gear teeth rather than sawing or sanding to a line on a paper pattern using the old method.
 This makes the task of cutting gears much easier, less tiring, and more accurate than other methods, it also lets you make helical gears which are not possible with the old method.
-The problem of accurately dividing a circle is also made easy with a free to use online tool (Thanks Matthias).
 You can make gears with any number of teeth .
 Chances are that you already have all the tools you will need: drill press, benchtop disc sander, and either a tablesaw, scrollsaw, or table-mounted router (spur gears only with router).
 You can use ordinary off-the-shelf saw blades or straight router bits.
 Personally I prefer to use a 24-tooth rip blade on my tablesaw to make gears with.
 The simplicity of the technique is what makes it work so good.
+This technique when used with a table saw also gives you the ability to re-work involute gears already made with other methods to correct any errors to the profile to eliminate binding without having to start over or resort to laborious sanding.
+The only sanding you will need to do is to lightly de-burr the edges after the teeth are cut or shaved to perfection.
+You will get a perfect profile even if your vision is not very good because the cut does not rely on cutting to a line visually, the profile is generated as shown in the drawing below.

 Click To Enlarge